dbnegative/lambda-elasticsearch-index-cleaner/README.md

   2. select the lambda-elasticsearch-index-cleaner fucntion
   3. press the "Qualifiers" button and select the PROD alias
   4. select the "Triggers" tab
-  5. add an Cloudwatch event trigger
+  5. add an Cloudwatch Scheduled event trigger
-  6. set the event to scheduled
+  6. name the rule to something appropriate
   7. set the event to trigger every day
   8. enable the trigger and save